chicio/chicio.github.io/_posts/2018-03-02-code-review-whats-it-is-and-why-it-is-important.md

 ![rename](/assets/images/posts/10-rename-masker.jpg "rename")

 That's all for code review.
-I hope you understood how much important it is to do it and how you much your codebase can improve if you use code review as a validation tool and as a tool to find new refactoring opportunities (anyway, I hope Angelo will never be your reviewer :laughing::sparkling_heart:).
+I hope you understood how much important it is to do it and how much your codebase can improve if you use code review as a validation tool and as a tool to find new refactoring opportunities (anyway, I hope Angelo will never be your reviewer :laughing::sparkling_heart:).